Just released: Last round of tickets to 3rd Annual Winter Party at Galvanize – TechCrunch

 Wanna know who else will be in the house?
 Check out some of the companies ready to meet, greet and network in a casual setting.

-Here are the party particulars.
+Here are the party particulars:

 - When: Friday, February 7, 6:00 p.m. – 9:00 p.m.